TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-sqlvmrp-manage-features.md

 **SQLIaaSExtension is in a Failed state or stuck in Transitioning state**
 <br> Portal may show the following message on the SQL VM resource: *SQL virtual machine management operations are disabled because SQL extension cannot be found or might not be installed properly on the virtual machine.*
 <br> The extension may occasionally encounter issues during its workflow resulting in a bad state.
-Un-installing and installing the extension should address this issue.
+Uninstalling and reinstalling the extension should address this issue.
-<br> You can execute the following commands in PowerShell to re-install the extension:
+<br> You can execute the following commands in PowerShell to reinstall the extension:

 ```
 Remove-AzVMSqlServerExtension -ResourceGroupName "<ResourceGroupName>" -VMName "<VMName>" -Name "SqlIaasExtension"